animehunter123/bldub/README.md

 > Unsafely turn the ubuntu server to be capable of running virtually anything on planet earth in Lxd.

-The script configures your Kubuntu host as a Docker/LXD server with Ansible CLI ready to go, along with the kernel dummy module.
+The script configures your Kubuntu host as a Docker/LXD server with Ansible CLI ready to go, along with the linux kernel dummy module [(see kernel docs; for k8s)](https://www.kernel.org/doc/html/latest/).

 ## Quick Start